nbulteau/mystravastats/docs/README.md

 Login to Strava then click 'Authorize' and tick the required permissions if needed.

 ### Launch MyStavaStats

+A jdk >= 11 is needed to run mystavastats.

 ```
 ./gradlew run
 ```